hzdr/dvc_tutorial_series/README.md

-This is the code-part of the mini-series I publish on medium [here](!https://nsultova.medium.com/exploring-dvc-for-machine-learning-pipelines-in-research-part-1-3ebc2ca35a18)
+This is the codepart of the article series I published on medium [here](https://nsultova.medium.com/exploring-dvc-for-machine-learning-pipelines-in-research-part-1-3ebc2ca35a18)

+During the past months part of my job became looking at different tools to manage machine learning workflows for our team at HelmholtzAI.
+A lot of material accumulated on the way, thus I decided to share some of the process and what I’ve learned.

-This repository contains tutorials + code which I created based on my explorations of [DVC](!https://dvc.org)
+This repository contains tutorials and code centered around [DVC](https://dvc.org) which became one of our favourite candidates.

 ### Code structure